blabla1337/skf-flask/skf/markdown/knowledge_base/131-knowledge_base--HTTP_headers_added_by_a_frontend--.md

 ## Description:

-Use these kind of HTTP headers such as a bearer token only if you have authenticated the sever sending the header to your application.
+Use this kind of HTTP headers such as a bearer token only if you have authenticated the server sending the header to your application.

 ## Solution: